-In the 2021-2022 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with Technix's conditions in resource consents or provisions in Regional Plans.
+In the 2022-2023 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with Technix's conditions in resource consents or provisions in Regional Plans.

-A tabular summary of the consent holder's compliance record for the period under review is set out in Table 57, Table 58, and Table 59.
+A tabular summary of the consent holder's compliance record for the period under review is set out in Table 40 and Table 41.

-Table 57 Summary of performance for Technix consent 0291-3
+Table 40 Summary of performance for Technix consent 0291-3

-Pui Purpose: To discharge stormwater from an industrial site into the Waiwhakaiho River Condition requirement Means of monitoring during period under review Compliance achieved?
+. . ipose.
+To alsenarge stormwater from t Purpose: To discharge stormwater from an industrial site into the Waiwhakaiho River Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Best practicable option to prevent or minimise effects Inspections Yes 2.
 Catchment area not to exceed 2.2 ha Inspections Yes 3.
 No discharge to stormwater from truck wash after 31 December 2015 Inspections and liaison with consent holder Yes 4.
 Concentration limits upon potential contaminants in discharge Chemical sampling Yes 5.
 Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling and biomonitoring Yes 6.
-Prepare and maintain Contingency Plan Up to date as of April 2018 Yes 7.
-Preparation of Stormwater Management Plan Up to date as of April 2018 Yes 8.
+Prepare and maintain Contingency Plan Up to date as of August 2023 Yes 7.
+Preparation of Stormwater Management Plan Up to date as of August 2023 Yes 8.
 Consent holder to notify Council of significant changes to processes or operations Inspections and liaison with consent holder Yes 9.
-Provision for review of consent Next option for review in June 2026 N/A this erall assessment of consent complian s consent erall assessment of administrative pe High High
+Provision for review of consent Next option for review in June 2026 N/A erall assessment of consent compliance s consent e and environmental performance in respect of High Ov erall assessment of administrative perfo ormance in respect of this consent High

-Table 58 Summary of performance for Technix consent 9981-1
+Table 41 Summary of performance for Technix consent 9982-1

-Pui Purpose: To discharge stormwater from an industrial site into the Waiwhakaiho River Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To discharge stormwater from an industrial site into the Mangaone Stream Condition requirement Means of monitoring during period under compliance review achieved?
 1. Best practicable option to prevent or minimise adverse effects Inspections Yes 2.
-3. Catchment area not to exceed 1.8 ha Inspections Yes 4.
-Concentration limits upon potential contaminants in discharge Chemical sampling Yes 5.
-Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection, receiving water sampling and biomonitoring Yes
+Catchment area not to exceed 1.3 ha Inspections Yes

-Pui Purpose: To discharge stormwater from an industrial site into the Waiwhakaiho River Condition requirement Means of monitoring during period under review Compliance achieved?
-6. Prepare and maintain Contingency Plan Up to date as of April 2018 Yes 7.
-Preparation of Stormwater Management Plan Up to date as of April 2018 Yes 8.
-Consent holder to notify Council of significant changes to processes or operations Yes 9.
-Provision for review of consent Next option for review in June 2026 N/A this erall assessment of consent complian s consent erall assessment of administrative pe High High
+Condition requirement Means of monitoring during period under review Compliance achieved?
+3. Concentration limits upon potential contaminants in discharge Sampling No Suspended solids exceeded consent limit 4.
+Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling and biomonitoring Yes 5.
+Prepare and maintain Contingency Plan Up to date as of April 2018 Yes 6.
+Preparation of Stormwater Management Plan Up to date as of April 2018 Yes 7.
+Consent holder to notify Council of significant changes to processes or operations Yes 8.
+Provision for review of consent Next option for review in June 2026 N/A erall assessment of consent complian ce and environmental performance in respect of Good Ov erall assessment of administrative per formance in respect of this consent High